-If the underwriters exercise in full their option to purchase additional shares of our Class A common stock, the pro forma as adjusted net tangible book value per share would be \$2.26 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise in full their option to purchase additional shares of our Class A common stock, and assuming the assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range on the cover page of this prospectus, remains the same, the pro forma as adjusted net tangible book value per share would be approximately \$2.46 per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The following table summarizes, as of March 31, 2015, on the pro forma as adjusted basis described above, the differences between the number of shares of our common stock purchased from us, after giving effect to the conversion and reclassification of all outstanding shares of our existing common stock and convertible preferred stock into shares of our Class B common stock prior to the completion of this offering, the total cash consideration paid in this offering and the average price per share paid by our existing stockholders and by investors purchasing shares of our Class A common stock in this offering at the initial public offering price of \$12.00 per share, before deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, as of March 31, 2015, on the pro forma as adjusted basis described above, the differences between the number of shares of our common stock purchased from us, after giving effect to the conversion and reclassification of all outstanding shares of our existing common stock and convertible preferred stock into shares of our Class B common stock prior to the completion of this offering, the total cash consideration paid in this offering and the average price per share paid by our existing stockholders and by investors purchasing shares of our Class A common stock in this offering at an assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range on the cover page of this prospectus, before deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares Purc Shares Purchased ration Average Price Number Percent Amount Percent Per Share Existing stockholders before this offering 26,123,910 80.8% \$ 63,314,310 46.0% \$ 2.42 Investors purchasing in this offering 6,200,000 19.2 74,400,000 54.0 12.00 Total 32,323,910 100.0% \$137,714,310 100.0% 4.26
+Shares Purc Shares Purchased ration Average Price Number Percent Amount Percent Per Share Existing stockholders before this offering 26,123,910 80.8% \$ 63,314,310 44.0% \$ 2.42 Investors purchasing in this offering 6,200,000 19.2 80,600,000 56.0 13.00 Total 32,323,910 100.0% \$143,914,310 100.0% 4.45

-Certain entities associated with our existing stockholders, including entities affiliated with IGSB, which is one of our principal stockholders and an affiliate of one of our directors and one of our director nominees, have indicated an interest in purchasing up to \$22 million of shares of our Class A common stock in this offering, at the initial public offering price.
+Certain entities associated with our existing stockholders, including entities affiliated with IGSB, which is one of our principal stockholders and an affiliate of one of our directors and one of our director nominees, have indicated an interest in purchasing up to \$20 million of shares of our Class A common stock in this offering, at the initial public offering price.
 However, because indications of interest are not binding agreements or commitments to purchase, the foregoing discussion and table do not reflect the potential purchase of any shares in this offering by entities associated with our existing stockholders.